On a Mission: The Cultural Sector Search for Opportunities

 Case study: Italy

-The current economic crisis could be the most severe since the second world war and may be comparable to the great depression of 1929.
-At the peak of the first pandemic wave, in just a few weeks, unemployment rates all over the world rose by dozens of points and it may take quite a while for the labor market to go back to the pre-covid indexes.
+The current ongoing crisis economic crisis, triggered by the Covid-19 pandemic, could be the most severe since the second world war and may be comparable to the great depression of 1929.
+At the peak of the first wave, in just a few weeks, unemployment rates all over the world rose by dozens of points and it may take quite a while for the labor market to go back to the pre-covid indexes.

 The recreation and culture sectors are among the most affected by the current emergency.
 The new crisis has hit precisely at a time when it was slowly emerging from a black five-year period that began following the 2008 international financial crisis and lasted until the Italian financial crisis of 2013 with a significant decrease in the resources committed by local administrations and at the same time the contraction of household spending which had fallen by 4.6%.
 (Annual Report Federculture 2019)